t-lou/CVLab/README.md

 If you are interested and bring skills about Android and/or Computer Vision, feel free to contact me tongxi.lou@tum.de.
 I am a student at Technical University of Munich and a starter at Android Development.
 It is totally possible that this App would be useful in the future and play a role in academy or industrie.

 Accomplished
     Basic Camera

 Next
-    gallery
+    1. gallery
-    all kinds of filters, histogram equalisation, thresholding a convenient gui for above operations
+    2. all kinds of filters, histogram equalisation, thresholding
+    3. a convenient gui for above operations
-    camera calibration
+    4 .camera calibration
-    feature extration
+    5. feature extration